openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 ---------------------

-In the following example, we create a volume type to specify a controller that supports iSCSI and compression, to use iSCSI when attaching the volume, and to enable compression:
+In the following example, we create a volume type to specify a controller that supports compression, and enable compression:

 .. code-block:: console

    $ openstack volume type create compressed
-   $ openstack volume type set --property capabilities:storage_protocol='<in> iSCSI' capabilities:compression_support='<is> True' drivers:compression=True
+   $ openstack volume type set --property capabilities:compression_support='<is> True' --property drivers:compression=True compressed

 We can then create a 50GB volume using this type: